 If the workpiece you want to test is made of a magnetizable (ferromagnetic) material, magnetic particle testing, also known as MT testing (Magnetical Testing) can be performed.
 Here, magnetic fields are generated or conducted through the component, which are dissipated through material defects or separations near the surface.
 At the same time, the test surface is wetted with an appropriate test medium containing magnetizable particles.
 The particles in the test equipment are deposited on the deflected magnetic field lines, which allows defects on the surface of the material to be identified.
 The great advantage of this method compared to dye penetrant testing is that in magnetic particle testing, material separations near the surface do not have to be open towards the latter.
 Since the test specimen must be magnetizable, the common stainless steels and non-ferrous metals cannot be tested with this method.

-Advantages of the UVin for surface crack testing
+Advantages of UV endoscopes for surface crack testing

 Due to their higher sensitivity, both dye penetrant testing and magnetic particle testing are often performed with fluorescent inspection equipment.
 This makes even small material defects more clearly visible.